hashicorp/consul/website/source/docs/agent/watches.html.markdown

 ## Watch Types

-The following types are supported, with more documentation below:
+The following types are supported.
+Detailed documentation on each is below:

 * `key` - Watch a specific KV pair
 * `keyprefix` - Watch a prefix in the KV store